IDCS-NTUT/IDCS/README.md

   applied by the gimbal interface when translating ControlCmd rates into motor speed mode commands.
-Serial timeout/retry knobs (`timeout`, `retries`) and a `use_group_writes` toggle are available for bring-up to force individual writes if group addressing needs to be disabled temporarily.
+Serial timeout/retry knobs (`timeout`, `retries`) and a `use_group_writes` toggle are available for bring-up to force individual writes if group addressing needs to be disabled temporarily, and a `respond_on_writes` toggle exists for setups that re-enable motor acknowledgements.
 When both pitch encoders are wired, `pitch_divergence_thresh_rad` controls when the bridge logs warnings about disagreement between the authoritative and secondary pitch encoders (default ~5°).
 On startup the bridge issues the manual "Set current axis to zero" command (function `0x92`, manual page 26) so both axes treat their present position as zero before receiving control loop commands.
+  With the motor "Respond" parameter set to `0`, write commands (F3/F6/F7/0x92) are sent without waiting for acknowledgements; only polling commands such as status/encoder reads return replies.
 - Install Jetson extras with `pip install -e .[jetson]` to pull in the `pyserial` dependency (`>=3.5,<4.0`) for the USB-to-RS485 adapter.
 - Run the CLI from the Jetson to validate link-layer communication before